-What we loved most about Novel Writing Month in November was that it reminded us of the pleasure of putting good old fashioned pen to paper and got us thinking about what sort of writing tips would be useful for those wanting to get back into writing (or those wanting to start).
+With the growing popularity of the digital detox, we figured now would be an ideal time to remind you of the pleasure of putting good old fashioned pen to paper, and it got us thinking about what sort of writing tips would be useful for those wanting to get back into writing, or those wanting to start during their digital ban.
 Sometimes, you need to get your thoughts gathered and organised on paper, and many experts believe that hand writing brings many benefits to our brains that simply tapping on a keyboard doesn’t.
 Much evidence suggests it requires more brain function and increases creativity and focus; all invaluable attributes for budding writers.

-If you were inspired by Novel Writing Month to start work on a piece of writing longer than Twitter’s 280 character limit, take a look at our top writing tips and give it a try, and we urge you to pick up a pen before flipping up the lid of your laptop:
+So if you feel inspired to pen a piece of writing longer than Twitter’s 280 character limit, take a look at our top writing tips and give it a try – we urge you to pick up a pen before flipping up the lid of your laptop:

 1. Always carry a notebook.

 Possibly one of the most important writing tips to start; you’re going to need somewhere to record your thoughts.
 There’s nothing odd about whipping out a notebook and pen mid-dinner at a fancy restaurant.
 The people you’re with will appreciate the urgency of creativity – eventually.
 This little nugget of advice comes from esteemed contemporary author Will Self, who goes on to say that “the short-term memory only retains information for three minutes; unless it is committed to paper you can lose an idea forever’.
 Don’t take any chances!

 2. Write something you’d like to read yourself.